-People are being warned against mysterious walnut sized lumps that have been spotted on some Christmas trees this year.
+If you are planning on doing so soon, it's worth noting that people are being warned against mysterious walnut sized lumps that were spotted on some trees last year.

-The lumps resemble pine cones, are walnuts sized and contain up to hundreds of praying mantis eggs.
+The lumps can contain up to hundreds of praying mantis eggs.

-The revelation came to light when a post by Facebook user Daniel Reed from Pennsylvania went viral after he raised the alarm.
+The revelation came to light when a post by Facebook user Daniel Reed - from Pennsylvania - went viral after he raised the alarm last year.

 He said: "If you happen to see a walnut sized/shaped egg mass, on your Christmas tree, don’t fret, clip the branch and put it in your garden.
 These are 100-200 preying mantis eggs!"